soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 7-02 Administration of the LINC I, LINC II, and LINC III Programs.* ::

-HRA shall administer the LINC Rental Assistance Programs for Families with Children and shall make eligibility determinations in accordance with this subchapter, except that initial eligibility determinations for current shelter residents pursuant to subparagraph (C) of paragraph (1) of subdivision (a) of section 7-03 or 7-04 of this chapter, or paragraph (3) of subdivision (a) of section 7-05 of this chapter, are made by HRA's Family Independence Administration in consultation with DHS's Division of Policy and Planning and Division of Family Services.
+HRA shall administer the LINC Rental Assistance Programs for Families with Children and shall make eligibility determinations in accordance with this subchapter, except that initial eligibility determinations for current shelter residents pursuant to subparagraph (C) of paragraph (1) of subdivision (a) of 68 RCNY § 7-03 or 68 RCNY § 7-04, or paragraph (3) of subdivision (a) of 68 RCNY § 7-05, are made by HRA's Family Independence Administration in consultation with DHS's Division of Policy and Planning and Division of Family Services.